Separation Agreement Fill out the template

 Fill out the template

-This Financial Agreement is a contract entered into between two spouses that describes how the couple will handle their family responsibilities and protect and divide their marital assets as a consequence of their separation at the end of their marriage.
-A Financial Agreement is referred to as a "Binding Financial Agreement" under Australia's Family Law Act 1975 (Commonwealth) (the "Act").
-It is also often referred to as a Separation Agreement.
+A Separation Agreement is referred to as a "Binding Financial Agreement" under Australia's Family Law Act 1975 (Commonwealth) (the "Act").
+It is also often referred to as a Financial Agreement.
 It addresses issues of child and spousal support, division of debts and assets, child custody and parenting time arrangements, and division of the marital home.
 It is designed to finalise these matters fairly so that the parties have certainty about their circumstances moving forward.

 It is in both parties' interests that the agreement is legally binding, so they know that no further claims can be brought by the other party in future.
 Under section 90G of the Act a Separation Agreement is not binding on the parties to it unless: